xenobinary/xenobinary.github.io/_posts/2025-05-25-Native-boot-Windows-11-VHDX-file.md

 author: srodi
 ---

-# Native Boot Windows 11 from a VHDX File: Comprehensive Guide #

 Native booting Windows 11 from a VHDX file enables you to run a full Windows installation directly from a virtual hard disk without virtualization overhead.
 This approach is particularly useful when adding Windows to an existing Linux system while maintaining separation between operating systems.

 ## Prerequisites ##